 - and much more

-During the programme, the working focus will be in Hamburg.
+During the program, the working focus will be in Hamburg.
 After the program, it is desirable that the company headquarters remain in Hamburg and/or that relevant business relationships are maintained and expanded in Hamburg.
-Music WorX is financed and organised by the public sector, but cooperates very closely with a large number of companies from the music industry.
+Music WorX is financed and organised by the public sector but cooperates very closely with a large number of companies from the music industry.

 Innovation in the music industry

 The music industry is a complex ecosystem.
-Diverse and variable producer and user interests favour the emergence of new business ideas.
-With the Music WorX funding programme, we provide an elementary building block for the industry to actively shape its own change.
-We use the strengths of Hamburg's music industry, with its large labels, publishing houses and media houses, international conferences and festivals as well as the dynamic start-up scene, to create the best possible breeding ground for the ingenuity of the music business.
+Diverse and variable producer and user interests favor the emergence of new business ideas.
+With the Music WorX funding program, we provide an elementary building block for the industry to actively shape its own change.
+We use the strengths of Hamburg's music industry, with its large labels, publishing houses, and media houses, international conferences, and festivals as well as the dynamic start-up scene, to create the best possible breeding ground for the ingenuity of the music business.